 In general, electric wheelchairs with smaller batteries and lower voltage will have a shorter distance range on one charge, while electric wheelchairs with larger batteries and higher voltage will have a longer distance range.

 A typical distance range for an electric wheelchair on one charge can be between 10-15 miles, but it could be more or less depending on the specific model and usage.
-Factors such as the weight of the user, terrain, and the use of additional features such as power seating or elevating seat can affect the distance range.
+Factors such as the weight of the user, terrain, and the use of additional features such as power seating or elevating seats can affect the distance range.

 It’s important to consult with the manufacturer or a mobility expert to understand the specific distance range for a particular model of electric wheelchair.
 It’s also important to regularly check the battery level and charge the batteries when necessary to ensure optimal performance.